Sepsis (Blood Stream Infection)

 How can you prevent sepsis?

 Preventing sepsis is VERY important for people with cancer.
-There are precautions you can take to lower your risk:
+There are ways you can lower your risk:

 - Wash your hands often.
 Tell family members and friends to wash their hands often as well.